irmo12/news-explorer-api/README.md

 # news-explorer-api
-backend for registration &amp; authentication of users for news explorer
+backend for registration and authentication of users for news explorer